The demography module

 Attributes:

-An array of the actual crown radius of stems at z heights
+A 2D array of the actual crown radius of each stem at given heights

-An array of the projected crown area of stems at z heights
+A 2D array of the projected crown area of each stem at given heights

 An array of the projected crown radius of stems at z heights.

-An array of the projected leaf area of stems at z heights
+A 2D array of the projected leaf area of each stem at given heights

 An array of the projected leaf radius of stems at z heights.

-An array of the relative crown radius of stems at z heights
+A 2D array of the relative crown radius of each stem at given heights

-An array of the actual crown radius of stems at z heights
+A 2D array of the actual crown radius of each stem at given heights

-An array of the projected crown area of stems at z heights
+A 2D array of the projected crown area of each stem at given heights

 An array of the projected crown radius of stems at z heights.

-An array of the projected leaf area of stems at z heights
+A 2D array of the projected leaf area of each stem at given heights

 An array of the projected leaf radius of stems at z heights.